WHAT TO SEE ON A 3-WEEK TOUR OF SCANDINAVIA?

 There are many other ways you could experience Scandinavia in three weeks.
 You might want to add the cities of Helsinki and Tallinn to your itinerary.
 A Baltic cruise gives you the chance to stop at these fascinating capitals before docking in Stockholm.

 Or you might want to delve deeper into Norway.
-On a Hurtigruten cruise, you could head further up the beautiful west coast towards the Lofoten Islands.
+On a Havila or Hurtigruten cruise, you could head further up the beautiful west coast towards the Lofoten Islands.
 This would allow you to see more of the stunning Norwegian fjords, national parks and coastline.

 If you visit northern Scandinavia in winter, you’d be able to try your luck chasing aurora borealis.
 Visit Swedish Lapland, Finnish Lapland or Northern Norway in the Arctic Circle for the optimum chance of catching sight of the magical northern lights.
 You could even meet Santa Claus in Lapland!